-(Note: all the previous publications in the variable control charts category are listed on the right-hand side.
-Select "Return to Categories" to go to the page with all publications sorted by category.
-Select this link for information on the SPC for Excel software.)
+(Note: all the previous publications in the variable control chart category are listed on the right-hand side.
+Select “Publications” to go to the SPC Knowledge Base homepage.
+Selectthis linkfor information on the SPC for Excel software.)

 Over the years, the use of individuals control charts has increased, particularly in non-manufacturing situations.
 In fact, there are those who say there is no reason to learn any other chart – saying you can use the individuals control chart anywhere.

 The individuals control chart is empirical, and the empirical approach is always right.
 Is that true?
 Is the only control chart we need to know the individuals?
 In many cases, yes, but not all cases.
 And there are some other things you need to remember when using the individuals control chart.

 The individuals control chart is often denoted by X-mR or I-mR, where mR stands for the moving range.
 In this publication, we will examine the X-mR chart and answer 10 questions about this chart.
 In this issue: